Thabibm/MobileDatasetAnalysis/README.md

 I presonaly prefer this blog to configure carthage in your mac [Carthage Installation Instructions](https://www.andrewcbancroft.com/2015/07/29/setting-up-carthage-for-the-terminal-timid/)

-After cloning this repository please make sure to run carthage update to install Realm framework
+After cloning this repository please make sure to run carthage update to install **Realm / RealmSwift** framework

-Navigate to DataAnalysis folder where "Cartfile" resides inside project folder.
+Navigate to DataAnalysis folder where **"Cartfile"** resides inside project folder.

-Then run the following command via "Terminal" Mac command line tool to install the Realm framework via carthage.
+Then run the following command via **"Terminal" Mac command line tool** to install the Realm framework via carthage.

-carthage update --no-use-binaries --platform iOS
+`carthage update --no-use-binaries --platform iOS`

 Hurray!
 Now all set to run the app.